Have A Squeaky Floor?.... ProGreen Carpet can help! In most cases, squeaky floor repair is…

 There is far more to a healthy and beautiful floor than what you see on the surface.
-Floor squeaking is one of those hidden attributes than can greatly diminish the beauty of a floor, and may be indicative of the start of structural issues.
+Floor squeaking is one of those hidden attributes than can greatly diminish the beauty of a floor.
+Also, maybe indicative of the start of structural issues.

 Understanding the Problem

-Most floors have a wooden subfloor that lays beneath carpeting, tile and any other materials that may make up your floor.
-This subfloor adds stability, and gives your floor some protection from the elements and other dangers.
+Most floors have a wooden subfloor that lays beneath carpeting, tile, and any other materials.
+This is what makes up your floor.
+This subfloor adds stability and gives your floor some protection from the elements and other dangers.

-The problem is that this wood tends to shrink, expand and warp as moisture enters and leaves it.
-While this process tends to be relatively slow, squeaking may develop within 5 to 10 years of a new floor being installed.
+The problem is that this wood tends to shrink, expand, and warp as moisture enters and leaves it.
+While this process tends to be relatively slow, squeaking may develop within 5 to 10 years of a new floor is installed.